Window box gardening is a form of container gardening, and it’s as varied as the plants and flowers you choose to put in them.

 As much as for the simple enjoyment of festive, lush, and cascading plants and flowers, window boxes go a long way in enhancing curb appeal and creating a “finished” look to the home.

-Part of the fun of creating window boxes is in the selection of planting box you will use — this is the foundation for the look you want to create.
+Part of the fun of creating window box gardening is in the selection of planting boxes you will use — this is the foundation for the look you want to create.
 Take into consideration the architectural design of your home, its exterior coloring and accents, and choose boxes that fit those characteristics.
-You’ll find choices of:

 - plain wooden boxes